 P: So when you say 'check', you don't mean 'check empirically'?

 S: No, if by 'empirically' you mean 'objectively'.
 The basic hypothesis of the original cause can't be checked objectively - because, as I have said several times now, we cannot experience the non-created Being from outside: neither the whole Being, God, nor the conscious parts of the Being, ourselves.
 I mean 'theoretical checking' through philosophical reflection based on axioms and bearing in mind the obvious fact that we have not only a distance-based, objective experience of surrounding creation, but also an immediate, subjective experience of it through our own, obviously biologically created body.
-This subjective relation relates primarily to our existential needs, which are the needs of the body, including the need for reproduction.
+This subjective relation relates in the first instance to our existential needs, which are the needs of the body, including the need for reproduction.
 It relates only secondarily, through the bodily senses, to our objective experience of creation, through which all our needs have to be satisfied.
 Subjective relation also includes for humans, who are dependent on language, the problem of satisfying not only our need for company - to be understood by likes - but at the same time also God's need to be understood as like, rather than as a mystical, perfect magician who has no need or purpose.